“Modernization”

 Many psychologists provide services to some of our clients at reduced rates or for free.

-Many engage in supervision and consultation to trainees or other clinicians free of charge or for very minimal compensation.
+Many engage in supervision and consultation to trainees or other clinicians

 For the vast majority of us, our opposition to the deregulation of, or lowering of standards in, the profession of psychology, is driven primarily by concerns for public safety.
-Our advocacy is not fake altruism masking a desire for elitist guild protection as some others have accused; our advocacy stems from knowing clients will suffer if less well trained and supervised practitioners are licensed to practice independently without having their competency and knowledge thoroughly evaluated.
-Mental health work is complicated already.
-It stands to become much more complicated as lower standards generate increased practitioner errors.
-Correcting misdiagnosed conditions can be extremely challenging as a practitioner and very difficult for clients who may have leaned in to, and thoroughly identify with, a diagnosis that is not accurate.
+Our advocacy is not fake altruism masking a desire for elitist guild protection as some have accused; our advocacy stems from knowing clients will suffer if less trained practitioners are licensed to practice independently without greater exposure to clients concerns under careful supervision and without having their competency and knowledge thoroughly evaluated through supervision and licensing exams.

 4) It has been claimed our advocacy is about “elitism” and “guild protection.”
 Most professionals do not care if any qualified professional (i.e., any rigourously-trained clinician, who has demonstrated ability through objective examinations of knowledge and competency) is called a psychologist.
-Most psychologists want to welcome more psychologists colleagues too.
+Most psychologists want to welcome more psychologists colleagues into the profession too.

 Does it make sense that would-be master’s level psychologists, without the extra years of course-based training, will also be held to a lower bar of supervised clinical experience while still being licensed to provide the exact same scope of services that doctoral psychologists provide?!
 If competency could be achieved in so much less time with so much less hands on and course-based training, why has this not been the standard of education approved by national accreditation bodies across Canada and the United States?
 Do accreditation bodies not want the public to access care?
-Or could there be another reason?
+Or, could there be another reason?

 Not even one master’s degree-only clinical program is approved by either of the two North American national accreditation bodies (i.e., Canadian Psychological Association, American Psychological Association).
 These accreditation bodies serve to set the standards for knowledge and competence required by training programs.
 Their decisions and standards are grounded in science.
 Over the years, the training requirements and domains of competency required by accrediting bodies have expanded not decreased.
 However, master’s level graduate programs do not meet the breadth and depth requirements accreditation bodies set.
 Moreover, some online master’s level graduate program do not generally reject applicants: All who can pay the high fees are accepted, including those applicants with no undergraduate, foundational knowledge of psychology.